renatoargh/snippets/README.md

 rebers 10
 ```

-You can get the average value of the second column using `awk` like this:
+You can get the average value of the second column by using `awk` like this:

 ```bash
 cat file.txt | awk '{ total += $2; count++ } END { print total/count }'